jcrosasb/sensor_streaming/README.md

 ## Instructions for running scripts

-To run `consumer.py`, you will need to give the following arguments:
+To run `producer.py`, you will need to give the following arguments:
 1. File 'input.ini', which contains information such as the port for the bootstrap servers and the group ID.
 2. The name of the topic, which has to be the tag for one of the parquet files (lidarOut, lidarIn, S1, S2, cart1Floor, cart1Top, cart2, cart4x, speedoA, speedoB, speedoC, or m1, m2, ..., m7).
 3. The size of the batch from the parquet file to be read.

+For example, suppose you want to send the first 100 lines of the file `202201W1-lidarOut.parquet`.
+Then you have to type the following from the command line:
+> python3 producer.py input.ini lidarOut 100